What Are We Fighting For

 Elaina Quinn Mammen tragically lost her life to gun violence early Saturday morning December 10, 2022.
 She was only 19 years old, just shy of her 20th birthday coming up January 5th.
 Elaina had a contagious smile, lighting even the darkest room.
 Her heart was full of endless love, always giving freely to anyone in need.
 A few examples include offering advice on her tic toc videos, making and giving a lunch to her favorite teach (knowing she wouldn’t have time to grade papers and get to the cafeteria), and cooking and feeding those in need at the local homeless shelter.

-She loved squishmallow shopping and collecting, bubble tea, consignment shoppig for the best fashions, Starbucks, fishing, her dog Shooge, her many friends and family, driving her car Memphis, jet skiing, roller skating, and the simple acts of laughter and goofing around.
+She loved squishmallow shopping and collecting, bubble tea, consignment shopping for the best fashions, Starbucks, fishing, her dog Shooge, her many friends and family, driving her car Memphis, jet skiing, roller skating, and the simple acts of laughter and goofing around.

 Her unforeseen and senseless tragedy prompted the Go Light Our World (GLOW) Project, created by her mom and aunt.
 GLOW honors her by celebrating her compassion and strength.
 This Initiative also seeks to remember all lives lost to gun violence while proving support, love and hope to young adults in Kentucky and all those affected by gun violence.

-Our Misson
+Our Mission

 We empower youth by promoting self-esteem, mental health awareness, boundary-setting, and gun violence prevention.
 We honor victims, support grieving families, and provide academic and athletic resources to foster growth and resilience.